SnehaKalariya/GitDemo/README.md

 #### Customize template as per your requirement
 - Let's consider we are creating templates for MVVM architecture.
 You can create your own custom templates as per the project's architecture.
-Modify and rename the custom folder as per below screenshots.
+Modify and rename the custom folder as per below screenshots

  ![](screen3.png)
  ![](screen4.png)

-- Write boiler plate code for all the files. eg. Refer viewcontroller file as given in below sccreenshot
+- Write boiler plate code for all the files eg. Refer viewcontroller file as given in below sccreenshot

 ![](screen5.png)

-- Modify .plist file.
+- Modify .plist file
 Add Identifier, name, description etc inside an Option node in plist.
 Option node should contain items for all the files.
 Please refer below screenshot and my .plist file which you will get from my repository.